liferay-search/liferay-docs/en/user/articles/120-search/06-search-results/01-search-results-intro.markdown

 information is searched and returned in the search results.
-Developers who dislike how a particular asset behaves in search can use an *Indexer Post Processor* to modify the asset's indexing behavior and how search queries are constructed to look up the assets in @product@.
+Developers who dislike how a particular asset behaves in search can use an *Indexer Post Processor* to modify the asset's indexing behavior and how search queries are constructed to look up the assets in @sharepoint@.

 The Search Results behavior configurable through the UI is covered in this
 section: